Zer02z2/energy-tools/hand-crank-gears/README.md

 The dafult print setting on most printers should work, except that support or brim should be disabled as it might affect the fitting of the screws and threads.

-_If you are using ITP's printer, some parts might come out a little too tight.
-Try to print with the finest setting you can._
+:point*right:\_If you are using ITP's printer, some parts might come out a little too tight.
+Try to print with the finest setting you can.*

 Some reference for default print setting: